-Previous Recipients of Foundation Awards: Previous recipients of any Foundation award are eligible for consideration for the Award, but may only include in their Submission a work that was written after the work that was the subject of such previous award; however, previous recipients who have been awarded this Award a total of three or more times shall not be eligible for consideration for this Award.
+Previous Recipients of Foundation Awards: Previous recipients of any Foundation award other than this Award are eligible for consideration for the Award, but may only include in their Submission a work that was written after the work that was the subject of such previous award; however, previous recipients who have been awarded this Award a total of three or more times shall not be eligible for consideration for this Award.

 The “Application Period” begins on November 12, 2018, and ends at 5:00 p.m.
 Eastern Time on February 1, 2019.
 Hard copy materials must be postmarked no later than February 1, 2019.

-All Submission materials must separately bear the Entrant’s name together with all co-writer(s) of the work.
-The CD must separately be marked with the name of Entrant and each co-writer, the title of the work and the names of the performers.
-When submitting recordings of multi-movements works, each movement must be on a separate track and marked clearly in the score and CD.
+All Submission materials must separately bear the Entrant’s name.
+If applicable, the CD must separately be marked with the name of Entrant, the title of the work and the names of the performers.
+When submitting recordings of multi‐movements works, each movement must be on a separate track and marked clearly in the score and CD.

 Clearance of Rights: For vocal compositions setting text or a translation of text, Entrants must provide evidence that the text or translation is either in the public domain or, if still protected, used with written permission from the author or translator or his or her respective representative (i.e., publisher or estate).

 Please send all hard copy materials (and inquiries) to: